 Of course, without reading the book, these threads provide limited value.
 However, they offer perspectives from traders who have already tried his methods.

-Update: Bob Volman published a new book on analysing price action on the 5-minute time-frame.
+Update: Bob Volman published a new book on analyzing price action in the 5-minute time frame.
 Check it out – Understanding Price Action: practical analysis of the 5-minute time frame

 3. Martin Pring on Price Patterns

 Martin Pring calls this book “The Definitive Guide to Price Pattern Analysis and Interpretation”.
 He covers all the essential topics of price pattern analysis including:

 - Break-out Analysis

 - Chart Patterns

 - Bar Patterns

 The choice of topics is fantastic.
 This price action trading book gives you everything you need to start learning price action analysis.
 It is organized and concise.

 It is not a book that teaches you how to trade with trading setups with a complete trading plan.
 However, it is one of the best for picking up price pattern tools that will help you trade profitably.